liutiantian233/Password-Program/README.md

 Thus, the string ‘green’ becomes the string ‘nrggl’.
 You will use that cyphertext ‘nrggl’ as the starting point (“plaintext”) for the next stage, the affine cipher.

 -------------------

+## Decoding

+***Affine cipher***: The key for the Affine cipher consists of two numbers, a and b.
+It takes in a plain-text string, and translates it into a new string based on an encryption/decryption functions that rotate the alphabet of size m: (1) the encryption function is y = (a*x + b) mod m, (2) the decryption function is the inverse operation, i.e. do the encryption backwards (mathematically decryption is x=a-1*(y − b) mod m where a-1 satisfies the equation 1= a*a-1 mod m, but in this case thinking mathematically will make programming much more difficult).